North-West Mounted Police: North-West Rebellion

-Meanwhile, more than 5,000 militia commanded by Major-General Frederick Middleton hurried west along the Canadian Pacific Railway.
+Meanwhile, more than 5,000 militia (the nascent Canadian army after the departure of British troops) commanded by Major-General Frederick Middleton hurried west along the Canadian Pacific Railway.
 Middleton split his forces into three groups and led the main column, intending to retake Batoche.
 The second column advanced to Battleford and then marched south to Cut Knife Creek, with 74 mounted police forming the advance guard.
 There the column surprised Poundmakers's camp, but the attack by the advance troops failed and the government forces were forced to retreat.
 After many delays, Middleton finally attacked the rebel capital, winning the Battle of Batoche and forcing Riel to surrender, before relieving Prince Albert on May 20.
 The third column marched to Edmonton, supported by 20 mounted police and their 9-pounder (4 kg) gun, where the government captured Big Bear and the remnants of the rebel Cree.
 Riel was imprisoned by the mounted police at Regina, given a short trial, and hanged.

 Middleton criticized Irvine and the mounted police for having remained in Prince Albert throughout the campaign, and for failing to reinforce him during the Battle of Batoche.
 The general recommended closing the force, and replacing it with a corps of mounted infantry.
 He publicly likened the police to "gophers", who had retreated and hid during the fighting, and his complaints were picked up by the press.
 Irvine was criticized in the media for his lack of vigour and, lacking the support of the prime minister, he resigned the next year and was replaced by Lawrence Herchmer.
 In turn, Irvine complained about Crozier's behaviour and "the impetuosity displayed by both the police and volunteers" at Duck Lake; when the details became public, Crozier resigned.